-Provided that you specify RETAIN = NO for the MAP service, specifying RETAIN = YES on the corresponding UNMAP transfers the value of the object into the window.
-In this case, RETAIN = YES with UNMAP specifies that the virtual storage area corresponding to the unmapped window is to contain the same data as the object.
-After UNMAP, your program can still reference and change the data in this virtual storage but can no longer save it on the object unless the virtual area is mapped again.
+Provided that you specify RETAIN = NO for the MAP service, specifying RETAIN = YES on the corresponding UNMAP transfers the object data that corresponds to unchanged pages into pages in the window.
+In this case, RETAIN = YES with UNMAP specifies that the virtual storage area corresponding to the unmapped window is to present to you the data that the object contained, including any unsaved changes.
+After UNMAP, your program can still reference and change the data in this virtual storage, but can no longer save it on the object unless the virtual area is mapped again.

 Specifying RETAIN = NO with UNMAP indicates that the data in the unmapped window is to be freshly obtained.

 - 1. If RETAIN = YES is specified on MAP, RETAIN = YES on the corresponding UNMAP does not transfer the object value into the window.
 In this case, UNMAP leaves the window contents unchanged. - 2.
 If UNMAP is issued with RETAIN = NO, and there are unsaved changes in the virtual storage window area, those changes are lost. - 3.
-If unmap is issued with RETAIN = YES, and there are unsaved changes in thge window, they remain in the virtual storage. - 4.
+If unmap is issued with RETAIN = YES, and there are unsaved changes in the window, they remain in the virtual storage. - 4.
 The RETAIN parameter of MAP and UNMAP can be used to move data on the object without having to physically move it in virtual storage.
-For example, if you map block 2 to an area of virtual storage specifying RETAIN = NO, then block 2 of the object appears in the virtual storage window.
-If you then issue UNMAP with RETAIN = YES, block 2 is retained in virtual storage, even though the correspondence with the object has been removed.
+For example, if you map block 2 to an area of virtual storage specifying RETAIN=NO, then block 2 of the object appears in the virtual storage window.
+If you then issue UNMAP with RETAIN=YES, block 2 is retained in virtual storage, even though the correspondence with the object has been removed.